-Our Nursery has a flexible registration with the Care Inspectorate for children aged 2-5 years and is situated in 1 classroom within the school and a large portacabin within school grounds.
+Our Nursery has a flexible registration with the Care Inspectorate for children aged 3-5 years and is situated in a large portacabin within school grounds.
 We offer 1140 hours of quality childcare and education for every child.

 At St John the Baptist Primary we are aware that the education of your child is a most serious responsibility which you have asked us to share.
 We aim therefore, to make school a happy, supportive place where your child will have a broad general education which will support them in developing their values and beliefs and enable them to: